 His primary weapon, the Rocket Launcher, fires powerful rockets in a straight line (unaffected by gravity, unlike the Demoman's Grenade Launcher) and has both a large knockback effect and decent splash damage (especially when aimed at the feet of enemies).
 Although rockets are less effective at longer ranges, it is one of the biggest beneficiaries of Critical Hits (as one critical rocket can take out most full-health classes in a single explosion, at any range).
 He also carries a backup Shotgun and trench shovel, both for use when he runs out of rockets (or is not in a position to reload the Rocket Launcher).

 Some of the items added later in the Steam version replaces his backup Shotgun with a special backpack that gives the Soldier a more supportive role in the game.
 As he deals damage over time, his Rage meter fills.
 Once the meter fills up, he can activate the Banner on his backpack to give himself and nearby teammates a specific buff (either offensively or defensively).
+Other alternate items include passive boots and a parachute.

 The least comprehensible class (thanks to the gas mask), the Pyro excels in simple close-range ambushes thanks to the Pyro's homemade flamethrower (allowing them to deal continuous fire damage with ease).
 Due of the simplicity of the flamethrower and the Pyro's good vitality (tied for third-highest in the game with the Demoman), the Pyro can cause panic among tight-knit groups of enemies.